 IT security by law, an example from Germany

-The topic of CRITIS: The IT security law focuses on critical infrastructures from various sectors, such as electricity, gas and water supply, transportation, finance, food and health.
+On the topic of CRITIS: This IT security law focuses on critical infrastructures from various sectors, such as electricity, gas and water supply, transportation, finance, food and health.
 Here, the main focus is on protecting IT infrastructure against cybercrime in order to maintain the availability and security of IT systems.
 In particular, today's digitally controlled telecontrol systems must be protected.

 These protection goals are at the forefront (excerpt):